scambier/obsidian-text-extractor/README.md

 ## Installation

-Text Extractor is not yet available on the Obsidian community plugins repository.
-You can install it manually by downloading the latest release from the [releases page](https://github.com/scambier/obsidian-text-extractor/releases) or by using the [BRAT plugin manager](https://github.com/TfTHacker/obsidian42-brat).
+Text Extractor is available on the [Obsidian community plugins repository](https://obsidian.md/plugins?search=Text%20Extractor).
+You can also install it manually by downloading the latest release from the [releases page](https://github.com/scambier/obsidian-text-extractor/releases) or by using the [BRAT plugin manager](https://github.com/TfTHacker/obsidian42-brat).

 ## Cache & Sync